ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 The tutorial will be taught through sequential jupyter notebooks which you will clone to your local computer.
 The code will be mainly written out and executed from within the notebooks so you will get a feel for the full workflow to generate and test HMMs.
-A few parts of the code that help the code run or tidy up the plots will be imported from elsewhere in the project (here), there is also pre formed python class to train your HMM for use after the tutorial.
+A few parts of the code that help the code run or tidy up the plots will be imported from elsewhere in the project (here), there is also a pre-formed python class to train your HMM for use after the tutorial.

 ### Workstation

-You'll need something to run and edit the code in the notebooks as we go along, this tutorial was created in [Visual Studio Code](https://code.visualstudio.com/), but you can use whatever code editor you like.
+You'll need something to run and edit the code in the notebooks as we go along.
+This tutorial was created in [Visual Studio Code](https://code.visualstudio.com/), but you can use whatever code editor you like.

 ### Cloning the repository

-If you don't have it already install git to your machine, see [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for details on all OS's
+If you don't have it already, install git to your machine, see [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for details on all OS's .

-Once installed run the following command in the terminal after moving to the location you want it saved.
-We'll then CD into the created folder.
+Once installed, run the following command in the terminal after moving to the location where you want it saved.
+We'll then `cd` into the created folder.

 ```bash
 git clone https://github.com/ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states.git HMM_tutorial